-In this paper we have described Rosie{TAG}, an agent that learns new tasks through interactive situated instruction with a human mentor.
-The system's strengths include its ability to learn many different tasks, learn different types of knowledge that transfer between tasks (including new spatial relations, object features, actions, and game concepts), and interactively request information when novel concepts are introduced.
-We evaluated Rosie along a variety of dimensions, comparing its performance to other approaches, while also pointing out its weaknesses and areas for future research.
+In this paper we have described Rosie, an agent that learns new tasks through interactive situated instruction with a human.
+Some of Rosie's strengths are its ability to learn many different tasks, learn many different types of knowledge that transfer between tasks (including new spatial relations, object features, actions, and game concepts), and interactively request information when novel concepts are introduced.
+We evaluated Rosie along are a variety of dimensions, comparing her performance to other approaches, while also pointing out her weaknesses and areas for future research.

 The major weaknesses of the current system are its restrictive, formulaic instruction syntax, its inability to scale to larger games, and its limited problem-solving capabilities.
 Addressing these concerns raises many goals for future work.
 These include improving the accessibility of communication by expanding the types and flexibility of interactions and extending the natural language processing and grounding system.
-We also plan to develop mechanisms to reduce the search space and redundant calculations.
-These could include additional types of mentor interactions, such as advice on task-specific heuristics that reduce the search space.
-For example, one might state in Tower of Hanoi never move the same object twice in a row.
+It includes research into mechanisms to reduce the search space and redundant calculations.
+This could include additional mentor interactions such as advice on task-specific heuristics that reduce the search space-In Towers of Hanoi never move the same object twice in a row.
 Finally, one of the most important areas for future research is to improve Rosie's strategic competence for solving diverse tasks in complex environments.

-To date, we have only scratched the surface in terms of the challenges in creating general taskable agents and the potential for them to change the way we develop and interact with AI systems.
+To date, we have only scratched the surface in terms of the research challenges in creating general taskable agents and the potential for them to change the way we develop and interact with AI systems.
 Closer to home, taskability has the potential to be the next grand challenge for cognitive systems.
 Not only does it require the complete set of cognitive capabilities we associate with intelligent behavior, but it also involves those capabilities that distinguish human-level behavior from other animals.
 It has the potential of uniting cognitive systems research with common goals and exciting problems.